 Long-Time Retirees and the Supplemental COLA

-Many long-time retirees will be eligible an additional non-vested Supplemental COLA.
+Many long-time retirees will be eligible for an additional non-vested Supplemental COLA.

 What is the Consumer Price Index (CPI)?

-The CPI is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services such as food, housing, apparel, transportation, medical care, and education.
+The CPI is a measure of price inflation.
+Specifically, it is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services such as food, housing, apparel, transportation, medical care, and education.
 The CPI is measured by the U.S. Bureau of Labor Statistics, which produces CPI figures for the U.S as a whole and for major urban areas such as the San Francisco Bay Area.
-ACERA bases its COLA on the CPI for the Bay Area.
+ACERA bases its COLA on the change in CPI for the Bay Area from December to December.